WordPress Simple Membership Form Builder shows you how to create custom membership forms and add the shortcode to your website.

 WordPress Simple Membership Form Builder Steps

-Step 1 ) Install the Form Builder add-on from the URL above.
+Step 1 ) Install the Form Builder add-on you downloaded from the URL above.

 Step 2 ) Go to WP Membership -> Form Builder to create new forms.
 You will also notice that I have also added the Form Shortcode add-on.